vishnugamini/SkyCast/README.md

-# WeatherWeb
+# SkyCast

-WeatherWeb is a simple weather application that provides current weather information for locations around the world.
+SkyCast is a weather application that provides current weather information for locations around the world.

 ## Features